-If a claimant died before filing a claim for 2010, the taxpayer's spouse or personal representative may file and sign a Form 140ET for that person.
+If a claimant died before filing a claim for 2011, the taxpayer's spouse or personal representative may file and sign a Form 140ET for that person.
+A personal representative can be an executor, administrator, or anyone who is in charge of the deceased taxpayer's property.